hyperhq/docs.hyper.sh-hyper/Introduction/what_is_hyper_.md

 ![](https://trello-attachments.s3.amazonaws.com/5694785e124f36d746f5c7be/1511x393/b8b5cd31b59af44c0c86349e150438fb/HyperContainer_vs_LinuxContainer.png)

 The combination of the best from both worlds gives you the security of virtual machines to containers with the speed of containers.
 A HyperContainer is able to finish booting in milliseconds (~100ms), which is dramatically faster than VM.
-Some may argue that this speed still lags behind Linux container, but consider that application usually takes longer to launch, there is simply no difference in practice.
+Some may argue that this speed still lags behind Linux container, but consider that application usually takes longer to launch, there is no practical difference.